andrewvallejo/only-devs/README.md

 **Learning goals**.
 Heroku, Express, and Cypress

 **Challenges:** We faced a few challenges in this project.
 One of the largest was the learning curve with building a PostgreSQL database and deploying the backend to Heroku.
 It was also very difficult to understand how to configure pool, which was an external library to speak between the Postgres database and the express api we custom built.
-Configuration can be a nightmare, but it can also be a dream when you learn to ask for support from your teammates, cohortmates, and online developer community.
-I'm truly blessed to have learned this process of co-teaching and co-learning with my teammates to implement a new technology and app that can be used for studying by our cohortmates!
+Configuration can be a nightmare, but it can also be a dream when you learn to ask for support from your teammates, cohort mates, and online developer community.
+I'm truly blessed to have learned this process of co-teaching and co-learning with my teammates to implement a new technology and app that can be used for studying by our cohort mates!

 <br>